Initiated by Dr. Xin Wei, University of Michigan

 • Foster cross-cutting science that connects observations, modeling, and societal relevance

-• Open the door to new approaches to land surface hazard cascade research, via pilot studies that may grow into larger collaborative projects, development of new field sites, and application of novel modeling frameworks
+• Open the door to new approaches to land surface hazard cascade research through pilot studies, new field sites, and novel modeling frameworks

 • Contribute to the Center's goals of education, workforce development, and community engagement

-The 2025–2026 Small Grant Request for Proposals seeks to catalyze integrative studies that couple new data acquisition, process-based modeling, or AI-driven analyses to predict how multi-hazard cascades evolve.
-During 2025-2026, we plan to prioritize the following research areas, but welcome all proposals that advance hazard cascade science, along with aligned community engagement and workforce development activities:
+The 2025–2026 Request for Proposals seeks integrative studies that couple new data acquisition, process-based modeling, or AI-driven analysis to predict how multi-hazard cascades evolve.
+Proposals that advance hazard cascade science, community engagement, and workforce development are strongly encouraged.

 1. Site-Specific Investigations at CLaSH's Hazard Observatories

-Located in Alaska, Appalachia, Puerto Rico, and Southern California, including proposals that:
+Located in Alaska, Appalachia, Puerto Rico, and Southern California.

 • Apply geophysical, geochemical, or remote-sensing approaches to investigate site-specific hazard processes

-• Integrate new tools and datasets across CLaSH Hazard Observatories, and/or
+• Integrate new tools and datasets across CLaSH Hazard Observatories

 • Extend ongoing or post-event data collection in fire, landslide, or flood-impacted sites